HIPAA Compliant Answering Service.

 Compliance is a chain.
 Every link has a BAA.
 Every call has an audit trail.

 A HIPAA compliant answering service built as an AI rig for your practice.
 PHI stays in encrypted stores.
 Every vendor in the chain — SMS gateway, voice provider, hosting, transcript storage — holds a Business Associate Agreement.
 The intake, triage, and on-call paging your front desk would do, with a verbatim audit trail you can hand to a compliance officer.
-Two-week build, $2,000.
+Scoped to your practice in two weeks, then run as a partnership.

 § 01Why "HIPAA compliant" is harder than a checkbox.